trungnt2910/hyclone/README.md

 cd ..
 ```

-The Hyclone source directory must be placed in the same directory as Haiku, so that it could detect and copy the required object files.
+The HyClone source directory must be placed in the same directory as Haiku, so that it could detect and copy the required object files.

-### Running Hyclone
+### Running HyClone

 In order to get Haiku apps running (`bash`, `gcc`,...), we need a Haiku installation with basic system directories, libraries, and configuration files.

-To build this environment, Hyclone comes with a `build_hprefix.sh` script.
+To build this environment, HyClone comes with a `build_hprefix.sh` script.
 The script assumes that a copy of Haiku source code is available at `$HAIKU_BUILD_SOURCE_DIRECTORY`

 ```
 # Set this to the path where you want to store your Haiku root.
 export HPREFIX=~/.hprefix
-# Assuming you're at the root of the Hyclone source tree
+# Assuming you're at the root of the HyClone source tree
 ./build_hprefix.sh
 ```